EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 ```
 Center Index Congruent Label:  2
 Mean Straight Line Velocity: 1.8504304990846459
+Corresponding to Progrsessive cells path segments.

 Center Index Congruent Label:  1
 Mean Straight Line Velocity: 0.6805590579486639
+Corresponding to Non-Progrsessive cells path segments.

 Center Index Congruent Label:  0
 Mean Straight Line Velocity: 1.8684070122829306
+Corresponding to unknown cells path segments.

 ```

 Given a new path, we can classify it by comparing it to the computed centers for each method.
+If the new path is longer than the used segment we segment it and compare it piecewise.
 This process is very fast, as we only need to compare the new path to the cluster centers as opposed to the whole database.

 We leverage the mixture of experts by assigning a path to the label to which it is most frequently assigned using a majority rule.
 Hence, we could say that each method "votes" on the class membership of a new path.
 Since each method considers different features, this makes the classification more robust to perturbations, errors in path extraction, and other potential anomalies.